wshinu/lab-pivot-table-and-correlation/README.md

 ## Submission

 Upon completion, add your deliverables to git.
-Then commit git and push your branch to the remote.
+Then commit, and push your solution to your fork.

 ## Resources